sajtosM/playlist-o-matic/README.md

 - Automatically categorizes YouTube videos based on title content
 - Creates organized playlists from your watchlist
 - Renders playlists as markdown files for easy viewing
+- Creates actual YouTube playlists with the categorized videos
 - *(In development)* Video summarization using subtitle content

 ## Installation